grenaud/dice/README.md

 -nb      [num b]		Number of sampled chromosomes from the non-admixing panel (default: 100)

-# DICE 3-Pop method: calculating drifts specific to each anchor population
+# 3-Pop method: calculating drifts specific to each anchor population

 We provide an R script to calculate the drift times (inner drift Y and inner drift Z) specific to each anchor population, which should be inputted into the command line in the options -idy and -idz when running the 3-pop method.
 The input for this R script is a tab-separated file that should contain 5 rows, each describing a particular configuration of derived allele frequencies in the two populations.
 An example line would be: